AP · Full Course

 Distinguish site and situation with examples.

 SITE = the PHYSICAL characteristics of a location: climate, topography, soil, water access, elevation, natural resources.
-Example: New York City's SITE includes a deep natural harbor, fresh water (Hudson, Lake Erie via canal), and Manhattan's rocky bedrock that supports skyscrapers.
-SITUATION = location RELATIVE to oth…
+Example: New York City's SITE includes a deep, sheltered natural harbor and Manhattan's rocky bedrock that supports skyscrapers.
+SITUATION = location RELATIVE to other places: trade routes, neighbor…

 How do Mercator, Gall-Peters, and Robinson projections differ?